cordialgerm/foe_foundry/data/5e_canonical/drow.md

 ***Shortsword***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6+2) piercing damage.

 ***Hand Crossbow***. *Ranged Weapon Attack:* +4 to hit, range 30/120 ft., one target. *Hit:* 5 (1d6+2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
-The target wakes up if it takes damage or if another creature takes an action to shake it awake.
+The target wakes up if it takes damage or if another creature takes an action to shake it awake.</statblock>